wet-boew/cdts-DotNetTemplates/Blazor/README.md

 ### WetExternalLink

-If the [exitSecureSite functionality](https://cdts.service.canada.ca/app/cls/WET/gcweb/v5_0_0/cdts/samples/exitscript-en.html) of CDTS is enabled in the `refFooter` object, the CDTS Blazor component will ensure any external links it has under its control are properly handled.
+If the [exitSecureSite functionality](https://cdts.service.canada.ca/app/cls/WET/gcweb/v5_0_0/cdts/samples/exitscript-en.html) of CDTS is enabled in the `SetupBase` object, the CDTS Blazor component will ensure any external links it has under its control are properly handled.
 To make sure any external link that are within the application's components are handled in a consistent manner, the `WetExternalLink` component should be used.
 (**If normal `<a>` elements are used, the exit popup may show up inconsistently depending on timing**)